scil/LaravelFly/readme.md

-LaravelFly is a safe solution to speeds up new or old Laravel projects without data pollution and memory leak.
+LaravelFly is a safe solution to speeds up new or old Laravel 5.5+ projects, with preloading and coroutine, while without data pollution or memory leak.
 And it makes Tinker available online (use tinker while Laravel is responding requests from browsers).

 Thanks to [Laravel](http://laravel.com/), [Swoole](https://github.com/swoole/swoole-src) and [PsySh](https://github.com/bobthecow/psysh)